groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/xmldataloadoptions/_index.md

 public class XmlDataLoadOptions
 ```

 Represents options for XML data loading.
-An instance of this class can be passed into constructors of com.groupdocs.assembly.XmlDataSource.
+An instance of this class can be passed into constructors of [XmlDataSource](../../com.groupdocs.assembly/xmldatasource).
 ## Constructors

 | Constructor | Description |